fqantonio/aqua/JOURNAL.md

 Credits: Sónia Cotrim, ESTM

+We have strated the discussion of the design of V2 version with Nuno and Henrique.
+Rui, from FAB LAB Guarda is also in the team to produce the hull in his linear 3D printer.

+The next step is to make the co-creation moment with the ESTM students teachers and the AQUA team and partners, next June.

 | date |	Velocity (m/s) |	Voltage (V) |	Current (A) | Batery % | Observations |
 |---|---|---|---|---|---|